PraxisMapper/HypothesisStandalone/README.md

 Hypothesis Standalone is a demo of some single player location-based games you could build on with PraxisMapper.
 Current modes include:
 * Paint the Town (walk around, covering area to get points.
 Bonus points for daily or weekly visits to the same cells)
+* Scavenger Hunt (Lists of all places of a certain type.
+Color changes from red to green when you walk in a cell for that area)

 To make your own mobile game with this:
 * Download this source code to your PC